needle-mirror/com.unity.xr.arfoundation/Documentation~/ar-camera-background-with-scriptable-render-pipeline.md

     * An [UniversalRenderPipelineAsset](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest?subfolder=/api/UnityEngine.Rendering.Universal.UniversalRenderPipelineAsset.html)
     * A [ForwardRenderer](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest?subfolder=/api/UnityEngine.Rendering.Universal.ForwardRenderer.html)
    ![Creating a Pipeline Asset](images/srp/create-pipeline-asset.png "Create Pipeline Asset")

+### Configuring URP to work with ARFoundation

+After you created a `Pipeline Asset`, you can configure the asset to work with AR Foundation.
+Follow these steps:

+1. Locate your `Forward Renderer` asset.
+If you created your Project from the [URP Project Template](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/creating-a-new-project-with-urp.html) then this will be located in the `Settings` folder in your Project's `Assets` folder.
-3. Select the `Forward Renderer`.
+2. Select your `Forward Renderer` asset.
 In its Inspector, add an `ARBackgroundRendererFeature` to the list of Renderer Features.
    ![Adding an `ARBackgroundRendererFeature`](images/srp/add-renderer-feature.png "Adding an ARBackgroundRendererFeature")
-4. Access the Graphics section of the Project Settings window (menu: **Edit &gt; Project Settings**, then select **Graphics**), and select the `UniversalRenderPipelineAsset` for the **Scriptable Render Pipeline Settings** field.
+3. Access the Graphics section of the Project Settings window (menu: **Edit &gt; Project Settings**, then select **Graphics**), and select the `UniversalRenderPipelineAsset` for the **Scriptable Render Pipeline Settings** field.
    ![Setting the Pipeline Asset](images/srp/set-pipeline-asset.png "Set Pipeline Asset")